Frequently asked questions about Egg yolk tempera

 How should I store the egg oil tempera?

-A few degrees cooler than room temperature extends the "life" but it must not freeze.
+A few degrees cooler than room temperature extends the "lifespan" but it must not freeze.

-You can, but we think it's a shame!
-If you don't think polishing is enough and you want to close the pores completely, then "osmo" hard wax oil is a much better and more beautiful alternative.
-Can fit e.g. brightly painted kitchen doors or dining tables.
-The advantage of this wax is that it can be painted over again after light roughing.
-Other waxes such as beeswax must be removed before repainting.
+You can, but we think that is a pity!
+If you do not think polishing is enough and want to close the pores completely, "osmo" hard wax oil is a much better and more beautiful alternative.
+It can suit, for example, light-painted kitchen doors or dining tables.
+The advantage of this wax is that after light sanding, it can be painted over again.
+Other waxes such as beeswax must be removed before any repainting.

-I am allergic to eggs, can I use your color?
+I am allergic to eggs, can I use your paint?

 It is not suitable to paint with it if you are allergic to eggs.
-However, there are usually no problems after the paint dries after about 1-2 weeks.
-From what I understand, egg protein does not emit gas.
-Over the years, we have been in contact with several egg allergy sufferers who live well with the color in their homes.
+However, it usually is not a problem after the paint has dried for about 1-2 weeks.
+As far as I understand, egg protein does not emit in gas form.
+Over the years, we have had contact with several egg allergy sufferers who live well with the paint in their homes.

 Can the pigments be toxic?

-There have been quite a few toxic pigments that were used in the past, eg lead white, cinnabar red, chrome yellow, etc. They are thankfully removed!
-However, there are cinnabar tones, chrome green tones, etc. They are harmless replacements that should give the same tone as the genuine ones.
-We have also removed the pigment zinc oxide from the paint, it is not harmful to health, but harmful to the environment.
+There have been quite a few toxic pigments previously used such as lead white, cinnabar red, chrome yellow, etc. Fortunately, they have been removed!
+However, there are cinnabar tones, chrome green tones, etc. These are harmless substitutes meant to give the same tone as the real ones.
+We have also removed the pigment zinc oxide from the paint; it is not harmful to health but environmentally burdensome.

-How do I remove dirt from the egg oil tempera, the chair frames look sunny?
+How do I remove dirt on the egg oil tempera, the chair arms look grimy?

-Only the paint has hardened properly.
-So you can scrub the chair frames with warm water and soap.
-If you get a stain on the wall, rub a little more carefully where you rub hard, otherwise shinier spots will appear (it will be polished).
-Is it e.g. pencil strokes, try gently with an eraser.
+Has the paint just hardened properly.
+Then you can scrub the chair arms with warm water and soap.
+If you get a stain on the wall, rub a little more gently where you rub hard otherwise shinier spots will appear (it becomes polished).
+If it is, for example, pen marks, try gently with an eraser.

-I forgot to shellac the twigs before painting with tempera so now they shine through so ugly, is there anything I can do?
+I forgot to shellac the knots before painting with the tempera so now they show through so ugly, is there anything I can do?

-Yes, it can look really boring...
-You can shellac on top of the paint, but then you have to paint at least two more times.
-Sometimes it can be worth it if it is a light color with ugly yellow-brown reflections of twigs.
+Yes, it can look really dull...
+You can shellac over the paint, but then you have to paint at least two more times again.
+Sometimes it can be worth it if it is a light color with ugly yellow-brown knots showing through.